oracle/fastr/documentation/dev/building.md

 A JVMCI enabled Java builds are available in the [openjdk8-jvmci-builder GitHub repository](https://github.com/graalvm/openjdk8-jvmci-builder/releases).
 The environment variable `JAVA_HOME` must be set to the location of the jvmci-enabled Java JDK.
+For convenience use `mx fetch-jdk` command to download JVMCI enabled Java SDK.
+For example, `mx fetch-jdk --jdk-id labsjdk-ce-17 --alias labsjdk-ce-17` downloads JVMCI enabled JDK 17 into `~/.mx/jdks`.
+For more information, consult `mx fetch-jdk --help`.

 Additional requirements in order to install and run some important R packages (required for for both GNU-R and FastR):